-After I did my first bookbinding course 3 years ago I knew I needed some form of book press.
-Our tutor suggested 2 sheets of thick MDF and some heavy weights to start with.
+After I did my first Bookbinding course 3 years ago I knew I needed some form of Book Press.
+Our Tutor Guy Begbie suggested 2 sheets of thick MDF and some heavy weights to start with.
 I was idly talking to a work colleague about this one day because I was having great difficulty finding anywhere that would cut MDF to size.
 He said he had some left over bits from his Ikea work top which he could cut to size for me.
-I had also seen some home made ones which had bolts and wing-nuts on them, he said he could drill holes for this if I wanted.
+I had also seen some Homemade ones which had Bolts and Wing-Nuts on them, he said he could drill holes for this if I wanted.

-You would have thought it would be easy to find the bolts I wanted, but after several visits to places like B&Q, Homebase, Travis Perkins etc. I eventually found exactly the ones I wanted on screwfix.com They still send me a catalogue every know then, the Screwfix catalogue is one of my guilty pleasures (do I sound a bit sad?)
+You would have thought it would be easy to find the Bolts I wanted, but after several visits to places like B&Q, Homebase, Travis Perkins etc. I eventually found exactly the ones I wanted from Screwfix They still send me a catalogue every know then, the Screwfix catalogue is one of my favourite things to browse through (I don’t know what it is but I love looking at tools etc. I’m the same if I visit a DIY store I just can’t keep away from the tools).

 I then had to decide on a size.
 I wanted it to go up to A3 if possible, but including an allowance for the bolts this would have been huge.
 I compromised, it will do A3 but I have to remove the bolts.